sib-swiss/containers-introduction-training/docs/course_material/2_managing_docker.md

 ```

 !!! note "This behaviour is different on MacOS and MobaXterm"
     On MacOS and in the local shell of MobaXterm the uid and gid are taken over from the user running the container (even if you set `-u` as 0:0), i.e. your current ID.
-More info on [stackoverflow](https://stackoverflow.com/questions/43097341/docker-on-macosx-does-not-translate-file-ownership-correctly-in-volumes).
+More info on [Stack Overflow](https://stackoverflow.com/questions/43097341/docker-on-macosx-does-not-translate-file-ownership-correctly-in-volumes).

 **Exercise:** Start an interactive container based on the `ubuntu-figlet` image, bind-mount a local directory and take over your current `uid` and `gid`.
 Write the output of a `figlet` command to a file in the mounted directory.
 Who and which group owns the file inside the container?
 And outside the container?
 Answer the same question but now run the container without setting `-u`.